f-alonso-vendrell/DarkMatterOrbits/README.md

 The only noticeable effects we can test are gravitational effects DM produces in NM.

-Previous gravitational analysis known to the author focus on how dark matter distribution affects known observational data and only dark matter heating [1] in which bursts of NM out of galaxies also alter the distribution of DM to higher orbits
+Previous gravitational analysis known to the author focus on how dark matter distribution affects known observational data and only dark matter heating [1](/DarkMatterOrbits/#1-startswithabang-cold-dark-matter-is-heated-up-by-stars-even-though-it-cannot-feel-them) in which bursts of NM out of galaxies also alter the distribution of DM to higher orbits

-Some articles found for general public “What Would Happen If You Became Dark Matter?
-(2017)”[2] and later “Que se passerait-il si la matière ordinaire qui nous compose était convertie en matière noire?
-(2018)” [3] present DM particles orbiting within dense objects following Kepler orbits, nevertheless that should not be the case if those hypothetical particles exists as I will show in this paper.
+Some articles found for general public [“What Would Happen If You Became Dark Matter?
+(2017)”](https://www.forbes.com/sites/startswithabang/2019/02/15/cold-dark-matter-is-heated-up-by-stars-even-though-it-cannot-feel-them/?sh=8783883f1149)[2] and later [“Que se passerait-il si la matière ordinaire qui nous compose était convertie en matière noire?
+(2018)”](https://trustmyscience.com/que-se-passerait-il-si-la-matiere-ordinaire-qui-nous-compose-etait-convertie-en-matiere-noire/) [3] present DM particles orbiting within dense objects following Kepler orbits, nevertheless that should not be the case if those hypothetical particles exists as I will show in this paper.

 ## II.- GLOBAL ASSUMPTIONS

 Since this is a simple approach there are some assumptions which align with what is assumed today for DM and dense NM bodies like asteroids, planets or stars:

-    • DM only interacts with NM via gravitation.
+* DM only interacts with NM via gravitation.

-    • DM is modeled as one indivisible distribution of mass (in particular it will be a point-like mass).
+* DM is modeled as one indivisible distribution of mass (in particular it will be a point-like mass).
 We will refer to the DM particle.

-    • NM object will be modeled as a spherical symmetrical non rotating object hold together by its gravity in equilibrium by electromagnetic forces between the atoms.
+* NM object will be modeled as a spherical symmetrical non rotating object hold together by its gravity in equilibrium by electromagnetic forces between the atoms.

-    • The regime of the study will be considered in the low energies so no relativistic effects are relevant (like motion of DM and NM is small, radius of NM object is big in comparison to the Schwarzschild radius…).
+* The regime of the study will be considered in the low energies so no relativistic effects are relevant (like motion of DM and NM is small, radius of NM object is big in comparison to the Schwarzschild radius…).

-    • The mass of the DM particle is very low in comparison with the mass of the NM object
+* The mass of the DM particle is very low in comparison with the mass of the NM object

-    • The DM particle is bounded to the NM object (it has not enough energy to escape to infinite) and there are no other massive objects that affect the analysis
+* The DM particle is bounded to the NM object (it has not enough energy to escape to infinite) and there are no other massive objects that affect the analysis

 ## III.
 INITIAL ANALYSIS